Last Updated: March 23, 2023

-C.L.U.E. report: A C.L.U.E.
-(Comprehensive Loss Underwriting Exchange) report is a claims history report generated by ChoicePoint, a consumer-reporting agency.
+A Comprehensive Loss Underwriting Exchange (C.L.U.E.) report is a claims history report generated by LexisNexis, a consumer-reporting agency.
 Insurance companies use consumer claims information when they are underwriting or rating an insurance policy.
-The report generally contains up to 5 years of personal property claims history.
+The report generally contains up to five years of personal property claims history.
 Before buying a home you should ask the current homeowner for a copy of the house's insurance loss history report.

-Credit score: A number representing the likelihood a particular borrower may default; it is based upon credit history and is used to determine ability to qualify for a mortgage loan.
+A number that represents the likelihood a borrower may default; it is based on credit history and is used to determine the ability to qualify for a mortgage loan.

 You may want to discuss with your insurance agent whether flood insurance is appropriate for your property.

-Market value: A real estate term describing what the current value of your home would be if you were to sell it—including the land.
-This amount is generally not involved in determining what amounts to purchase under a homeowner's insurance policy.
+A real estate term describing what the current value of your home would be if you were to sell it, including the land.
+This amount is generally not involved in determining what amounts to purchase under a homeowners insurance policy.
 The anticipated cost to rebuild the home should form the basis of the amount of coverage purchased.

-Mortgage insurance premium: A monthly payment covering the cost of mortgage insurance usually included as part of the mortgage payment paid by a borrower.
+insurance is usually included as part of the mortgage payment paid by a borrower.

-Private mortgage insurance: Private mortgage insurance (PMI) is insurance protecting lenders from foreclosure losses on low down payment loans.
-As a result, PMI helps qualified borrowers with down payments of less than 20% of a purchase buy homes with minimal cash out-of-pocket, making homeownership attainable sooner than otherwise possible.
+insurance (PMI) is insurance protecting lenders from foreclosure losses on smaller down payment loans.
+As a result, PMI helps qualified borrowers with down payments of less than 20% of purchase buy homes with minimal cash out-of-pocket, making homeownership attainable sooner than otherwise possible.

 Buying a Home and Your Insurance Needs and